acm-cui/website-cui2023/programme/accepted.md

 ---
-label: Accepted papers
+label: Accepted submissions
 description: >
-  Prior to the release of the full CUI !!conference.year!! programme, we have made avaialble titles of accepted publications.
+  Prior to the release of the full CUI !!conference.year!! programme, we have made avaialble titles of accepted submissions that will be prrsented at CUI this year.

 #cta:
 #  text: View in programme